jantman/puppet-archlinux-workstation/README.markdown

 ###What archlinux_workstation affects

-See the [Reference](#reference) section below.
+See the [Reference](#reference) section below for details.
 In general, the goal is that it affects anything and everything you'd need to touch to take a base Arch Linux installation to a fully-usable, graphical workstation/laptop/desktop.
+This includes:

+* your login user, a primary group with the same name as the username, and their supplementary groups
+* sudoers file and sudoers.d entries for your user

 ##Usage